HistoricEngland/H.API/HGRSchemaDocumentation.md

 **Mandatory in HGR**: Y (if attribute bibliographyFootnoteReference is empty)\
 **Data Type**: String\
 **Description**: A name assigned to an information source, generally by its creator, to assist in identification.
 (MIDAS)\
-**Validation Rules**: required without:bibliographyFootnoteReference, alpha, max:255
+**Validation Rules**: required without:bibliographyFootnoteReference, alpha

 ---